dferber90/webapp/README.md

 Because the server already knows which entry point the client is using, it can send the appropriate file for the initial route.
 This happens in `app/common/server/server.js` with `getEntryPointFile()`.
+To benefit from this, have to associate new routes with their chunk in this method manually (for now).

 ### Redux Router
 A React Router component specifically for Redux is registered in `app/common/routes/rootRouter`.